sphinx-doc/sphinx/Doc-26/c-api/init.rst

    single: interpreter lock
    single: lock, interpreter

 The Python interpreter is not fully thread safe.
-In order to support multi- threaded Python programs, there's a global lock that must be held by the current thread before it can safely access Python objects.
+In order to support multi-threaded Python programs, there's a global lock that must be held by the current thread before it can safely access Python objects.
 Without the lock, even the simplest operations could cause problems in a multi-threaded program: for example, when two threads simultaneously increment the reference count of the same object, the reference count could end up being incremented only once instead of twice.

 .. index:: single: setcheckinterval() (in module sys)